Skip to main content

 7. Adjust

-Sometimes, you want something symmetrical like the Windsor, but smaller or more narrow than the brainchild of Prince Edward.
-Enter the Half-Windsor, which simply takes one less step than its wider brother.
-It is smaller and fits very well with most shirts you have in your closet.
+Sometimes, you want something symmetrical like the Windsor but smaller or narrower than Prince Edward’s brainchild.
+Enter the Half-Windsor knot, which simply takes one less step than its wider brother.
+It is smaller and fits very well with most shirts in your closet.

-Offering more body than the four-in-hand but not quite the bulk of the Windsor, for many, the Half-Windsor is a knot with heft.
+Offering more body than the four-in-hand but not quite the bulk of the Windsor, the Half-Windsor is a knot with heft for many.
 This is a great in-between for someone who wants to avoid learning multiple knots.

 1. Line up the two ends of the tie, with the wider end closer to the waist and the narrower end closer to the center of your chest.